fizyk/port-for/README.rst

         >>> s.getsockname()
         ('0.0.0.0', 54485)

-    ``port-for`` is necessary when you need persistent free local port number.
+    ``port-for`` is necessary when you need *persistent* free local port number.

-    ``port-for`` is the exact opposite of ``s.bind((host, 0))`` is sense that it shouldn't return ports that ``s.bind((host, 0))`` may return (because such ports are likely to be temporary reassigned by OS).
+    ``port-for`` is the exact opposite of ``s.bind((host, 0))`` is sense that it shouldn't return ports that ``s.bind((host, 0))`` may return (because such ports are likely to be temporary used by OS).

 There are several rules ``port-for`` is trying to follow to find and